Aunabil4602/chakma-nmt-2024/README.md

   <li><i>cn_nmt_banglat5_trainer.py</i>: To train and test with the pretrained <a href="https://huggingface.co/csebuetnlp/banglat5">BanglaT5</a> model for Chakma and Bangla translation.</li>
   <li><i>multilingual_cn_nmt_banglat5_trainer</i>: To train and test with the pretrained <a href="https://huggingface.co/csebuetnlp/banglat5">BanglaT5</a>, incorporating Chakma, Bangla, and English languages.</li>
 </ul>
 Each of the files has a class named <i>"CONFIG"</i>.
 It has the necessary hyper-parameters and other fields for training.
 Change the values accordingly and run the files.
+The training files also show the performance on the benchmark or test set.
+Running the files will automatically show the scores on the benchmark set.